-Wireless sensor networks, energy constraint, network capacity, rate allocation, lexicographic max-min, node lifetime, parametric analysis, linear programming, flow routing Hanif D. Sherali The Grado Department of Industrial and Systems Engineering Virginia Tech, Blacksburg, VA hanifs@vt.edu
+Index Terms-Theory, sensor networks, energy constraint, network capacity, rate allocation, lexicographic max-min, node lifetime, linear programming, parametric analysis, flow routing.

-1. INTRODUCTION
+I. INTRODUCTION

-Wireless sensor networks consist of battery-powered nodes that are endowed with a multitude of sensing modalities including multimedia (e.g., video, audio) and scalar data (e.g., temperature, pressure, light, magnetometer, infrared).
+W IRELESS sensor networks consist of battery-powered V nodes that are endowed with a multitude of sensing modalities including multi-media (e.g., video, audio) and scalar data (e.g., temperature, pressure, light, magnetometer, infrared).
 Although there have been significant improvements in processor design and computing, advances in battery technology still lag behind, making energy resource considerations the fundamental challenge in wireless sensor networks.
-As a consequence, there have been active research efforts on exploring performance limits of wireless sensor networks.
-These performance limits include, among others, network capacity (see e.g., [12]) and network lifetime (see e.g., [7, 8]).
-Network capacity typically refers to the maximum amount of bit volume that can be successfully delivered to the base-station ("sink node") by all the nodes in the network, while network lifetime refers to the maximum time limit that nodes in the network remain alive until one or more nodes drain up their energy.
+Consequently, there have been active research efforts on performance limits of wireless sensor networks.
+These performance limits include, among others, network capacity (see e.g., [13]) and network lifetime (see e.g., [7], [8]).
+Network capacity typically refers to the maximum amount of bit volume that can be successfully delivered to the base station ("sink node") by all the nodes in the network, while network lifetime refers to the maximum time limit that nodes in the network remain alive until one or more nodes drain up their energy.

-In this paper, we consider an important overarching problem that encompasses both performance metrics.
+In this paper, we consider an overarching problem that encompasses both performance metrics.
 In particular, we study the network capacity problem under a given network lifetime requirement.
 Specifically, for a wireless sensor network where each node is provisioned with an initial energy, if all nodes are required to live up to a certain lifetime criterion, what is the maximum amount of bit volume that can be generated by the entire network?
 At first glance, it appears desirable to maximize the sum of rates from all the nodes in the network, subject to the condition that each node can meet the network lifetime requirement.
-Mathematically, this problem can be formulated as a linear programming (LP) problem (see Section 2.2) within which the objective function is defined as the sum of rates over all the nodes in the network and the constraints are: (1) flow balance is preserved at each node, and (2) the energy constraint at each node can be met for the given network lifetime requirement.
-However, the solution to this problem shows (see Section 5) that although the network capacity (i.e., the sum of bit rates over all nodes) is maximized, there exists a severe bias in the rate allocation among the nodes.
-In particular, those nodes that consume the least amount of power on their data path toward the base-station will be allocated with much more bit rates than other nodes in the network.
+Mathematically, this problem can be formulated as a linear programming (LP) problem (see Section II-B) within which the objective function is defined as the sum of rates over all the nodes in the network and the constraints are: (1) flow balance is preserved at each node, and (2) the energy constraint at each node is met for the given network lifetime requirement.
+However, the solution to this problem shows (see Section VI) that although the network capacity (i.e., the sum of bit rates over all nodes) is maximized, there exists a severe bias in rate allocation among the nodes.
+In particular, those nodes that consume the least amount of power on their data path toward the base station are allocated with much more bit rates than other nodes in the network.
 Consequently, the data collection behavior for the entire network only favors certain nodes that have this property, while other nodes will be unfavorably penalized with much smaller bit rates.